Basis light-front quantization approach to $\Lambda$ and $\Lambda_c$ and their isospin triplet baryons: Electromagnetic form factors

-Note that for chargeless baryons, one needs to replace $G_{\rm E}^{\rm B}(0)$ by $1$ in Eq.~\eqref{charge_r}.
 The radii of $\Lambda(\Sigma^0,\,\Sigma^+,\,\Sigma^-)$ are presented in Tables~\ref{table-lambda-charge-radius} and \ref{table-lambda-magnetic-radius}.
 We compare the BLFQ results with the available theoretical calculations~\cite{Kubis:2000aa,Puglia:2000jy,Julia-Diaz:2004yqv} and the only available measured data for the charge radius of $\Sigma^-$~\cite{GoughEschrich:1998tx}.
 We find a reasonable agreement with the experiment within our 10\% uncertainties stemming from our uncertainty in $\alpha_s$.
 We also find reasonable consistency between our predictions and the results evaluated in the framework of heavy baryon chiral perturbation theory~\cite{Kubis:2000aa}.

 Our predictions for the electromagnetic radii of $\Lambda_c(\Sigma^+_c,\,\Sigma^{++}_c,\,\Sigma^0_c)$ are given in Tables~\ref{table-lambda_c-charge radii} and \ref{table-lambda_c-magnetic radii}.
 The charge radii are compared with the results evaluated in relativistic quark models~\cite{Julia-Diaz:2004yqv}.
 Here we observe substantial differences between our BLFQ predictions and the relativistic quark models~\cite{Julia-Diaz:2004yqv}.
 In this connection, we note that there is a rather large spread in the results of the relativistic quark models.